Frederick Philipse III: American Revolution

 Like the rest of his family, Philipse was a Loyalist during the American Revolution.
 He was arrested and imprisoned by Colonial authorities on August 9, 1776, on order of George Washington.
 After numerous charges and many travails he was paroled on December 23 by Governor Trumbull of Connecticut, where he had been held.
 In the spring of 1777 he warned the British garrison at Knightsbridge of an impending Colonial raid.
 His note was intercepted, causing Philipse and his family to flee to British-held New York City, never to return to their estate.
 There they moved into Philipse's large house at Whitehall and Stone Streets, where they spent the rest of the war.
 Philipse integrated himself and his wife into Loyalist society, purchased commissions in the British army for his five sons, and their daughters were "the talk of New York's winter balls as they had been in pre-war days".
+He was one of the prominent signers of the Declaration of Dependence, Loyalists' defiant rebuttal to the Declaration of Independence.

 Victim of an effort led by his own cousin, John Jay, Philipse was attainted by the Provincial Congress of New York in 1779 and his Manor and other lands in today's Westchester County were seized.
 Several months later their sale was ordered.

 Philipse family holdings belonging to other members, principally the Highland Patent, were also seized by the Commissioners of Forfeitures.
 Sale was withheld during the war, as its outcome was uncertain, confiscated lands had been pledged as collateral against monies borrowed by the provisional government to finance the conflict, and tenants lobbied for the right of preemptive purchase of leased land.